IPS: In-Prompt Process Supervision for Short Video Content Moderation: Introduction

 \section{Introduction}

-The rapid advancement of large language models (LLMs) and multimodal large language models (MLLMs) \cite{achiam2023gpt,team2023gemini, li2024llava, wang2024qwen2} has showcased their impressive capabilities across various applications, including visual question answering and contextual comprehension.
-These models excel at identifying fine-grained features in visual content and text while interpreting complex interactions across modalities, which supports their generalizability for diverse vision-language (VL) tasks.
+The rapid advancement of LLMs and MLLMs, such as GPT \cite{achiam2023gpt}, Gemini \cite{team2023gemini}, LLaVA \cite{li2024llava}, and Qwen \cite{wang2024qwen2, qwen2.5-VL}, has demonstrated remarkable capabilities across a wide range of applications, including visual question answering and contextual understanding.

-Despite their strengths, the performance of MLLMs in highly specialized or sensitive domains remains an open area for exploration.
-Standard end-to-end supervised fine-tuning (SFT) of MLLMs often struggle to meet the nuanced demands of domain-specific tasks.
-Unlike traditional content understanding tasks where MLLMs perform well, content moderation tasks demand complex reasoning and alignment with detail-intensive governance policies.
-The complexity of these policies, coupled with the difficulty of accurately interpreting them, poses significant challenges even for human annotators.
+Despite these advances, the effectiveness of MLLMs in highly specialized or sensitive domains remains underexplored.
+Standard end-to-end supervised fine-tuning (SFT) often falls short of meeting the nuanced requirements of domain-specific tasks.
+Unlike general content understanding tasks where MLLMs can leverage broad world knowledge, content moderation demands sophisticated reasoning grounded in complex and detail-intensive governance policies.
+The intricacy of these policies, combined with the challenges of consistent interpretation, presents substantial difficulties even for human annotators.

-For example, determining whether a social media post is unoriginal requires nuanced evaluation.
-Crowd-sourced annotators follow predefined criteria by answering structured questions such as, "Does the content involve copyrighted material?", "Are there user-generated edits?"
-A movie clip that would typically be considered unoriginal may instead be labeled as original if the content creator adds in-depth analysis or funny expressions.
-These tasks underscore the need for structured reasoning and fine-grained decision-making.
+For instance, determining whether a social media post constitutes unoriginal content requires nuanced judgment.
+Human annotators follow predefined criteria by answering structured questions (e.g., whether the content contains copyrighted material or meaningful user-generated edits).
+In this way, a movie clip that would typically be labeled unoriginal may instead be considered original if the creator adds substantive commentary or humor.
+Such scenarios underscore the need for structured reasoning and fine-grained decision-making. \cite{lan2025contextual}

-In this paper, we present a novel approach to enhance the content understanding capabilities of multimodal large language models (MLLMs) for domain-specific supervised fine-tuning(SFT) tasks.
+In this paper, we propose a novel and effective approach to enhance the domain-specific supervised fine-tuning of MLLMs for complex content moderation tasks.
 Our work introduces two key innovations: